xw48/xw48.github.io/_pages/about.md

 <h3>News</h3>
 <ul>
+  <li>(03/2023) Our paper on software supply chain security is accepted to USENIX Security 2023. </li>
-  <li>(09/2022) Our paper on the large-scale analysis of IoT data exposure is accepted to USENIX Security 2023. </li>
+  <li>(09/2022) Our paper on a large-scale analysis of IoT data exposure is accepted to USENIX Security 2023. </li>
   <li>(07/2022) Our paper on the security of exposed cloud services is accepted to USENIX Security 2023. </li>
   <li>(07/2022) I will serve as a PC member of <a href="https://sulab-sever.u-aizu.ac.jp/ACNS2023/index.html">ACNS 2023</a> (Applied Cryptography and Network Security 2023).</li>
   <li>(03/2022) I will join UCF as a tenure-track assistant professor in fall 2022.</li>